AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-Semantic comparison of the OAG and TEG summaries aims to understand how different or similar are the meanings conveyed by the two texts.
-Table \ref{tab:semanticSimilarity-OAG-TEG} shows the macro-averaged semantic similarity scores between OAG and TEG summaries across various datasets, in the latent and embedding spaces.
+Semantic comparison of the OAG and TES summaries aims to understand how different or similar are the meanings conveyed by the two texts.
+Table \ref{tab:semanticSimilarity-OAG-TES} shows the macro-averaged semantic similarity scores between OAG and TES summaries across various datasets, in the latent and embedding spaces.